stream-protocol/stream-connect-framework/README.md

 ## Introduction

 In the ever-evolving landscape of web3 technology, **Stream**Connect emerges as a comprehensive solution to simplify web3 application development, payment integration, and more.
-Whether you are building applications, games, or e-commerce platforms, **Stream**Connect offers a unified framework that spans e-commerce, Solana, and EVM-compatible blockchains, powered by **Stream**Payments CommerceKit and Stream Payment Gateway.
+Whether you are building applications, games, or e-commerce platforms, **Stream**Connect offers a unified framework that spans e-commerce, Solana, and EVM-compatible blockchains, powered by **Stream**Payments Commerce**Kit** and Stream Payment Gateway.

 ## Key Features